v3nt/db-research/README.md

 - I used Tailwind for styling
 - TODOs where improvements could be made with more time
 - I manually created a filter for currencies instead of just using all of AG Grid's features
+- Added AG Grid pagination & sorting
+- https://restcountries.com API does not have pagination built in so all are loaded and paginated in the FE
 - Design is basic and i see it as more of a working Wireframe
 - Login setup for NextAuth with Google & Github.
 (Protection disabled for interview but protected paths can be added to `middleware.ts`)
+- No testing added.
+Would use Vitest for unit testing the components

 ### Protecting a page